-If the recipient is "under school age," select this option, and continue with question 253.
+If the recipient is "under school age," select this option, and continue with question 109.

-The "other, specify" category should only be used if the recipient's occupation does not fit into one of the broad occupation categories listed.
+The "other" category should only be used if the recipient's occupation does not fit into one of the broad occupation categories listed.
 Please review the text associated with each answer to ensure that the occupation is being reported within the correct category.
 One common oversight is the reporting of "other" when the recipient's occupation actually fits best in the "Professional, technical, or related occupation" category.

-Question 252: What is the recipient's current or most recent work status prior to illness?
+Question 108: What is the recipient's most recent work status?
+(Within the last year)

-The question on the form currently refers to the recipient's current or most recent work status prior to the illness; however, the intent of the question is to capture the recipient's most recent work status prior to the start of the preparative regimen.
+The question on the form currently refers to the recipient's current or most recent work status with the last year; however, the intent of the question is to capture the recipient's most recent work status prior to the start of the preparative regimen.

-Report the recipient's most recent work status prior to the preparative regimen.
+Report the recipient's most recent work status within the last year.
 This refers to the employment status at the time in which they were no longer able to work due to the illness or due to preparation for their transplant.
 If the recipient is on medical leave other than medical disability (such as short-term or long-term medical leave), report their employment status prior to the start of their leave.
 If they are on medical disability, select "medical disability."

-Example 1.

-Patient was diagnosed with AML and had been working a full-time job.
+Example 1: Patient was diagnosed with AML and had been working a full-time job.
 The patient was on a medical leave as the AML treatment prevented them from returning to work prior to the HCT.
 The correct option to choose would be "Full time."